onishchenkoar/isl/README.md

 # isl
-Exercises for *An Introduction to Statistical Learning* textbook
+Labs for *An Introduction to Statistical Learning* textbook

+The textbook is available at https://www.statlearning.com/.